the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Much of the tooling is barely a year old, sometimes months.
 It’s moving fast.

-That’s why I’ve put together this post: to help you focus on the right things, cut through the noise, and show teams why _you’re_ the person to build the future with.
+That's why I wrote this: to highlight the right things, cut through the noise, and help you show teams why _you’re_ the person to build the future with.

 But first, how do you even land interviews in the first place?